twse/bobsgame-extras/README.md

 ## Google search form (requires internet connection)
 The [Bob Corporation website](http://www.bobcorporation.com/) has no Google search form.
 Includes an option to search the wiki hosted by FANDOM.

-## Icons
+## Icons (All icons in OS/2 format)
 Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
-The icons are in OS/2 format so it cannot be applied with Windows.
 Use them to replace icons from the program resources.
 See **Third-Party Notices.md** for commercial and unsupported freeware credits.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.